Individuals who have graduated from the HDRS Program.

-Nancy Greer-Williams, PhD, MPH is CEO of HELM Resources Inc., Little Rock, Arkansas.
+Nancy Greer-Williams, PhD, MPH is a business owner in Little Rock, Arkansas.
 Dr. Greer’s research has focused on metabolic syndrome, obesity, and breast cancer disease in African American females and centered on understanding the difference between the pathology of the disease versus the behavior of the individual.

-Erika Hagen, PhD is an Associate Scientist in the Department of Population Health Sciences at the University of Wisconsin-Madison.
-She is the Director of Scientific Operations for the Wisconsin Sleep Cohort Study and a related project, the REST study.
+Erika Hagen, PhD is a Senior Scientist in the Department of Population Health Sciences at the University of Wisconsin-Madison.
+Dr. Hagen is the Director of Scientific Operations for the Wisconsin Sleep Cohort Study and a related project, the REST study.

 Nina Hasen, PhD is the Director of HIV and Tuberculosis at Population Services International (PSI).
 PSI is a global health organization dedicated to improving the health of people in the developing world by focusing on serious challenges like a lack of family planning, HIV and AIDS, barriers to maternal health, and the greatest threats to children under five, including malaria, diarrhea, pneumonia and malnutrition.

-Abiola Keller, PhD, MPH is Director of Clinical Research and Clinical Assistant Professor for the Physician Assistant Studies program in the College of Health Sciences at Marquette University.
+Abiola Keller, PhD, MPH is Assistant Professor of Nursing at Marquette University.
 Dr. Keller’s research focuses on racial/ethnic disparities in women’s physical and mental health outcomes, access and utilization of health services by women with depression, and the effect of patient-provider communication on use of health services and health outcomes for minority group members.

-Sara Lindberg, PhD, MS is an Associate Scientist in the Department of Population Health Sciences at the University of Wisconsin-Madison and Director of the Evaluation Research Group at the Population Health Institute.
-She specializes in evaluating interventions to improve maternal and child health and interventions to prevent health disparities.
+Sara Lindberg, PhD, MS is an Associate Scientist in the Department of Population Health Sciences at the University of Wisconsin-Madison and Director of Evaluation Research at the Population Health Institute.
+Dr. Lindberg specializes in evaluating interventions to improve maternal and child health and interventions to prevent health disparities.
 She is particularly interested in interventions that address psychosocial and early life factors that contribute to disparities in obesity.

 Edward Vargas, PhD is an Assistant Professor in the School of Transborder Studies at Arizona State University.
 His research focuses on the impact of U.S. immigration policy on the health of the Latino/a community.